kurtosis-tech/awesome-kurtosis/chainlink-node/README.md

 Chainlink node
 ==============

+This package starts a Chainlink node, linked into a locally multi-client Ethereum testnet.
+Modifying `args.json` on startup allows end-users to optionally link their Chainlink node into any other network.

-This package starts a Chainlink nodes.
-It follows the steps from the official Chainlink documentation [here](https://docs.chain.link/chainlink-nodes/v1/running-a-chainlink-node)
+This package was written by automating the setup steps from the official Chainlink documentation [here](https://docs.chain.link/chainlink-nodes/v1/running-a-chainlink-node) via Kurtosis.

 #### Prerequisite
 If you're running on a Mac, since Chainlink doesn't publish Docker images for mac, you will have to force docker to download the image for a different architecture by running: